 The LaSportiva TX2’s are a nice blend of adventure racing meets climbing performance.
 This is a great choice for fast-packers, ultra-trail runners, Tough Mudders, traditional/alpine rock climbers, climbing guides, scrambler’s, and more.
 The design is well thought out and the stitch-work & craftsmanship is what you would expect from the company that brought us the Ganda Guide and Boulder X. If you are in the market for a high performance approach shoe you should take a close look at the LaSportiva TX2, they might be the perfect fit for your next adventure.

-Disclosure: LaSportiva provided the author with a sample of the TX2’s for review.
+Disclosure: LaSportiva provided the author with a sample of the TX2’s for review (and then I bought two more pairs).
 This post contains affiliate links which help to fund this website.